csnp/qramm/assessment/full-assessment.md

 ---

-**Question: **How is cryptographic dependency information used to inform migration planning and operational risk management?
+**Question**:How is cryptographic dependency information used to inform migration planning and operational risk management?

-**Explanation: **This assesses whether your organization uses knowledge of cryptographic interdependencies—such as shared certificates, protocol chains, or API relationships—to guide transition sequencing, prevent cascading failures, and prioritize mitigation efforts.
+**Explanation**:This assesses whether your organization uses knowledge of cryptographic interdependencies—such as shared certificates, protocol chains, or API relationships—to guide transition sequencing, prevent cascading failures, and prioritize mitigation efforts.

 **Options**: